Fork Union Military Academy: Athletics

 Fork Union's track & field program is one of the dominant teams in Virginia.

 FUMA's athletic program is most famous for its football team, which has produced 117 NFL players, and for its track & field team, ranked as one of the best in Virginia.

 There are only two postgraduate athletic programs at Fork Union.
 Head coach Frank Arritt leads the postgraduate football team.
 The postgraduate basketball program was coached by Fletcher Arritt, the subject of a documentary titled The Passing Game.

 The Prep teams fielding players from grades 9–12 include Football, Basketball, Baseball, Lacrosse, Wrestling, Soccer, Cross Country, Track and Field, Orienteering, Shooting Sports, and Swimming and Diving.

 The Fork Union Outdoor Track team won its 20th straight VISAA state championship in 2008.

 Many athletes have gone on from the academy to compete in collegiate athletic programs and pursue careers on professional teams.
 FUMA alumni have included numerous famous athletes who have played in the NFL, MLB, and in multiple other leagues and sports.

 Their rival Hargrave Military Academy discontinued their postgraduate football team in 2013; the rivalry continues in postgraduate basketball as the two teams continue to compete every season.

 Student organizations

 There are many different clubs and organizations that cadets can participate in while attending Fork Union.
 Though new clubs are often started annually by new cadets to meet demand, the more permanent list of clubs includes: National Honor Society, Honor Council, International Club, Fellowship of Christian Athletes, Young Life, IDEA Club, Scuba, Math Club, Speech and Debate, Robotics, Drama Club, Catholic Cadet Association, Chess Club, Band, Pep Band, Bagpipe Corps, Choir, and Woodworking.

 Notable alumni

 FUMA alumni include over 117 players in the National Football League (NFL).

+Notable alumni of Fork Union include: